-- The disease is self-limited, and oral rehydration therapy is generally adequate. - If severe dehydration develops, IV fluid therapy is indicated.
-AS they keep vomiting - No specific antiviral therapy is available
+- The disease is self-limited, and oral rehydration therapy is generally adequate. - If severe dehydration develops, IV fluid therapy is indicated. - No specific antiviral therapy is available

 Viral gastroenteritis / Prevention / Noroviruses

 Epidemic prevention relies on situation-specifc measures, such as control of contamination of food and water, exclusion of ill food handlers, and reduction of person-to-person spread through good personal hygiene and disinfection of contaminated fomites.